-Upon successful completion of the PhD qualifying exams and the majority of required course work, the doctoral candidate must register in two consecutive semesters for ME 9990 or IE 9990 (Dissertation).
-Upon completion of this sequence, the student must then register for ME 9996 or IE 9996 (Dissertation Continuation) in every semester until the dissertation is completed.
-A student may not register for continuation until they fulfill the two-semester sequence.
+Upon successful completion of the PhD preliminary qualifying exams and the majority of required course work, the doctoral candidate, in consultation with his or her research advisor, must register in two consecutive semesters for ME 9990 Dissertation.
+Upon completion of this sequence, the student must then register for ME 9996 Dissertation Continuation in every semester until the dissertation is completed.
+A student may not register for Continuation until they fulfill the two-semester Dissertation sequence.